infotroph/efrhizo/efrhizo-log.md

 	* S5 T31: L40 & 45 had large "roots" that look to me like soil color variation.
 Deleted them, leaving both frames root-free.
 Adjusted tracing in L110 while I was at it -- traced area was larger than visible root.
 	* S6 T65: L105 had a large "root" that looks to me like soil color variation.
 Removed it, added a visible but untraced root in L110 while I was at it.

+Candidate for deletion: Hand-compiled data file `data/2010/EF2010.05.24-corrected.csv`.
+Only differs from the script-compiled version in negative ways: It contains 74 frames that should be censored (most are loc 1), dates are stored in parser-unfriendly formats, and my root volume calculations are in per-cm instead of per-mm units. ==> This file has been fully replaced by the whole-season scripts.
+Deleted.

+==> This means the hand-compiled means alongside it, `data/2010/efrhizo-cropmeans-20100524.csv` and `data/2010efrhizo-cropmeans-noblk-20100524.csv`, are also candidates for deletion: They probably use indiosyncratic units and include values from frames that ought to be censored, and recreating these from the current data would be trivial.
+Deleted the whole `data/2010/` directory.